Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 ```
 It uses a lot of default arguments.
 Run the script with `--help` to see them.

+> [!WARNING]
-This will create a new database with empty tables.
+> This will create a new database with empty tables.
 If you run it and the database already exists, it will delete your data, as its name suggests.

-You will be prompted for your db admin-user password.
+You will be prompted for the password of your db admin-user (possibly your `postgres` user).
 This gives you the chance to CTRL-C out if you invoked it by mistake.

 <ins>**WARNING!!
 This script will delete any existing instance of the database, including all its data, so only run this if you are sure that's what you want.**</ins>